Rapid inference and comparison of gravitational-wave population models with neural variational posteriors: Gravitational-wave populations

 \subsection{Current catalog}

 In our first analysis, we perform population inference on the LVK catalog of BH mergers from GWTC-2.1 and 3 \cite{LIGOScientific:2021usb, KAGRA:2021vkt}, including the same 69 events with false-alarm rates (FARs) $<1\,\mathrm{yr}^{-1}$ as in Ref.~\cite{KAGRA:2021duu}.
 We use the \texttt{Mixed} parameter-estimation samples ($\approx2\times10^3$ per event) and estimate the search sensitivity using the ($\approx4\times10^4$) detected binary BH injections from the public data \cite{KAGRA:2023pio}.
-Prior ranges for the population parameters $\Lambda$ are enumerated in Table.~\ref{tab: current priors} (mostly following Appendix B of Ref.~\cite{KAGRA:2021duu}).
-We limit the variance of $\ln\mathcal{L}(\Lambda)$ at a threshold $V=1$ \cite{Talbot:2023pex}.
+Prior ranges for the population parameters $\lambda$ are enumerated in Table.~\ref{tab: current priors} (mostly following Appendix B of Ref.~\cite{KAGRA:2021duu}).
+We limit the variance of $\ln\mathcal{L}(\lambda)$ at a threshold $V=1$ \cite{Talbot:2023pex}.
+For variational inference, we train for $10^4$ steps with a batch size $B=1$ [Eq.~(\ref{eq: loss})], which we surprisingly found to be sufficient for well-converged posteriors.

-In Fig.~\ref{fig: extras}, we show the posterior distributions of likelihoods given by $\ln\mathcal{L}(\Lambda)$ and associated variances $\mathcal{V}(\Lambda)$ as inferred using nested sampling as well as variational inference with and without smoothed importance sampling.
-Posterior draws from both nested sampling runs were equivalent within finite sampling uncertainty, so we plot results using only the alternate settings in Fig.~\ref{fig: extras} (and Fig.~\ref{fig: current}).
+In Fig.~\ref{fig: extras}, we show the posterior distributions of likelihoods given by $\ln\mathcal{L}(\lambda)$ and associated variances $\mathcal{V}(\lambda)$ as inferred using nested sampling, as well as variational inference with and without smoothed importance sampling.
+Posterior draws from both nested sampling runs were equivalent within finite sampling uncertainty, so we plot results using only the default settings in Fig.~\ref{fig: extras} (and Fig.~\ref{fig: current}).
 The distributions are in good agreement.
-Though the variance-based tapering function $\mathcal{T}(\Lambda)$ used for variational inference is not completely effective, as $\approx30\%$ of samples have $\mathcal{V}(\Lambda)>V$, this is corrected in postprocessing to enforce the threshold of $V=1$.
-In concert with importance sampling, this results in an overall importance sampling efficiency of $\varepsilon\approx30\%$ (25\%) with (without) Pareto smoothing.
-The fitted Pareto shape parameter is $\hat{k}\approx0.5$, well within the regime of convergence $<0.7$ recommended in Ref.~\cite{JMLR:v25:19-556}.
+Though the variance-based tapering function $\mathcal{T}(\lambda)$ used for variational inference is not completely effective, as $\approx50\%$ of samples have $\mathcal{V}(\lambda)>V$, this is corrected in postprocessing to enforce the threshold of $V=1$.
+This results in an overall importance sampling efficiency $\varepsilon\approx25$--30\% (with or without Pareto smoothing).
+The fitted Pareto shape parameter is $\hat{k}\approx0.32$, well within the regime of convergence $<0.7$ recommended in Ref.~\cite{JMLR:v25:19-556}.